luc-github/ESP3D-Configurator/README.md

 Test Project to use Github action and issue form template as ESP3D configuator.

-Using github-action / issues form bring too many constraints with not really great user experience,  so will to a standalone htm instead and it will be hosted in github static page area
-I will use same element as webUI to save time:
+Using github-action / issues form bring too many constraints with not really great user experience,  so will go for a standalone html file instead, and it will be hosted in github static page area I will use same element as webUI to save time:
 * nodejs
 * webpack